-Interest was piqued as soon as you taste the ‘Bread & Burnt Onion butter’ (£3).
-It’s a lightly wood charred sour dough with a fluffy whipped butter and what appears to be gun powder, hued with a sweet onion flavour.
-Quite unique and not like anything I’ve had before.
-Bring on the onion ash!
+The palate was piqued as soon as you taste the ‘Bread & Burnt Onion butter’ (£3).
+It’s a lightly wood charred sour dough paired with whipped to a fluff butter dusted with what appears to be gun powder boosted with a sweet onion flavour.
+It’s actually onion ash that I wanted sprinkled on everything for the night.

 Cwm Farm Pork & Laverbread Salami (£6) – This was a beautiful snack influenced by the Welsh delicacy laverbread seaweed.

-Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers were very good, the roe was beautifully piped too.
+Whipped Cod’s Roe, Bread and Fennel Butter (£6) – these little soldiers with expertly piped roe were an exemplar of how “simple” prevails.

-Burrata Beetroot and Gooseberries (£10) – Burrata was super creamy and was lifted by the sweet earthy beets, the sharpness comes from what appears to be a red gooseberry compote.
-All tasted wonderful, here are the front and rear views of the dish:
+Burrata Beetroot and Gooseberries (£10) – the burrata was super creamy and was boosted by sweet earthy beets, the sharpness comes from what appears to be a red gooseberry compote, then foliage comes in flower petals and bitter watercress.
+It was a delight to eat in case you’re wondering, here are the front and rear views of the dish:

 Lamb Cutlets, Anchovy, Mint & Parsley (£12).
-This was the best starter I tasted, every bite was juicy, succulent and the boys combined the holy trinity of seasonings that enhanced the lamb.
+This was the best starter I tasted in a while every bite was popping with succulent juice and the chefs combined the holy trinity of seasonings of anchovy, mint and parsley that enhanced the lamb.
 You know something is very good when your mouth waters when writing about it!

 Grilled Scottish Langostines, Rosemary & Lardo.
-The flavour of those were delicate, subtle and delicious – enriched with the lardo.
+The flavour of them are the confectionary of the sea enriched with luscious lardo.
 Pure langoustine porn was what it was.

 Ribeye of 12 Year Old Galician Dairy Cow was intended for sharing (£80).
-I could argue that this is the best ribeye in London right now, try for yourself and see how sweet that beef is, how flavourful every mouthful can be and how it keeps you going back for more & more.
-Accompany it with choice sides such as the sautéed spinach, roasted pickled onions, pink fir potatoes slathered in melted Tunworth cheese, topped with whole grain mustard dressing and you WILL thank for me it later.
+I could argue that this is the best ribeye in London right now, try for yourself to see how sweet the beef is, how flavourful every mouthful can be and how it keeps you going back for more & more.
+Accompany it with choice sides such as the sautéed spinach, roasted pickled onions, pink fir potatoes slathered in melted Tunworth cheese, the whole lot is topped with whole grain mustard dressing, order it and you WILL thank for me it later.